-There are so many websites to look through, and with prices changing within a few minutes and so many options to look at, booking cheap flights has become a stressful experience!
+There are so many websites to look through, and with prices changing within a few minutes and so many options, finding cheap flights has become a stressful experience!

-How To Find Cheap Flights
+How To Find Cheap Flights in 2023

 1. Use the best search tools

 Make sure you check them all before making a booking.

 There doesn’t seem to be a consistent winner (and I book many flights a year!), but the two websites that seem to come to the top over and over again are Momondo and Skyscanner.
 I love them both, and I always check them first.

 You search for your flight to Paris and find a great price.
 But you are not ready to book it yet.
 You just want to think about it and go to make dinner.

 You come back 2 hours later, and voilà!
 Your $500 flight is now $750.

 This used to happen to me ALL THE TIME.

 Some websites claim this isn’t true, but I have witnessed it with my own eyes: prices go up if you keep searching for a specific route!